Oakland's Cream Co. Meats Now Sells Retail and Delivers

 Photo courtesy of Cream Co.
 Meats

 Oakland-based Cream Co.
-Meats announced this week that, for the first time ever, it will start delivering its products on a retail basis.
+Meats announced recently that, for the first time ever, it will start delivering its products on a retail basis.

 Statewide Covid-19-related shelter-in-place regulations mandated the closure of many restaurants and other businesses that regularly serve and sell Cream Co. products.
 As a result, Cream Co. saw a 90 percent drop in revenue; a majority of its employees have been furloughed.